Use Cases

 Why This Matters

-- •Let Court Rules Mode enforce the 3 clear days requirement automatically
+- •Apply the 3 clear days requirement without hand counting

 - •Avoid miscounting weekends or bank holidays when working to CPR Part 23